OptiTrust

 Description

-• The OptiTrust framework provides programmers with means of optimizing their C programs via source-to-source transformations, with plans to support a subset of C++ and OCaml.
+• The OptiTrust framework provides programmers with means of optimizing their programs via source-to-source transformations.
+The framework currently supports array-manipulating programs written in a subset of C syntax.

-• OptiTrust leverages static analyses based on a subset of Separation Logic to justify the correctness of transformations.
+• OptiTrust leverages static analyses based on a subset of Separation Logic to justify the that the transformations applied are semantic-preserving.

 OptiTrust is work in progress.

-Don't hesitate to get in touch with Arthur Charguéraud or Thomas Koehler.
+Don't hesitate to get in touch with Arthur Charguéraud or Thomas Kœhler.

 Publications